 We collaborate with other organisations to design, develop, and deliver the WINEP, a programme of actions water companies need to take to meet both statutory environmental obligations and non-statutory environmental requirements.

 There are a number of plans and strategies that are considered in developing the water company business plans for PR24.
 We advise and support water companies and Ofwat in developing them.
-A full list can be found on GOV.UK.
+A full list can be found on GOV.UK(External link).

 Thank you for visiting our new water hub.
 This is a pilot service.
 We acknowledge not everything is covered here yet, this is a new offering, which will grow over the coming months.